 Building Information Modeling (BIM)

-The University recognizes the benefits of BIM software but has not fully developed a well-defined set of standards for deliverables that make use of this technology.
-As this technology continues to evolve, UNL FPC will review and expand these CAD Standards to include BIM software standards in order to ensure the same consistency with models.
-It shall be known, at this time, when BIM models are used as part of the design process then the model shall be converted/exported to AutoCAD®.dwg formatted CAD files that are fully compliant with all of the standards outlined herein.
+The University recognizes the benefits of the BIM process but has not fully developed a well-defined set of standards for deliverables that make use of this technology.
+As this technology continues to evolve, UNL FPC will review and expand these CAD Standards to include BIM .
+When BIM models are used as part of the design process then the model shall be converted/exported to AutoCAD®.dwg formatted CAD files that are fully compliant with all of the standards outlined herein.

 Standard of Production